Baylis Court School

 Baylis Court School is a girls' secondary school with academy status in Slough, Berkshire, England, for students aged 11–18.
-It is the only single-sex non-selective school in Slough, and has a sixth form which is part of the Herschel Consortium.
+It is the only single-sex non-selective school in Slough, and has a sixth form which was part of the Herschel Consortium.

 History and operations

 The school was built in 1971 and converted into an academy in 2011.

 After its 2004 inspection of Baylis Court School, the Office for Standards in Education, Children's Services and Skills reported: